hpolkowski/ELI5/README.md

 # ELI5
-Explain like I'm 5.
+Explain Like I'm Five.
 Wikipedia for dummies.